bijx/Camouflage-Blueprint-Generator/README.md

 [**[LIVE DEMO]**](https://bijx.github.io/Camouflage-Blueprint-Generator/)
 # Camo Blueprint Generator
 The **CBG** is an experimental online tool that generates random fictional weapons for video games, similar to bundles that can be found on many modern video games.
 When you generate a new weapon, the name, description, and weapon class are all selected from AI-generated options, and the weapon wrap (skin) is applied to the model on the screen.
+You can also download the camo pattern for your own projects for free!

 This application uses [three.js](https://github.com/mrdoob/three.js/) to display the various weapon models and textures.